 We will meet with you (the potential new client) for an interview to see the needs and wants of a service dog for you and your home.
 We will then hand-select a dog for you if we don’t already have one in our program that matches your needs and train that dog to your specifications.
 Training to include on-leash obedience and all the service dog commands needed for you personally.

 Training can last as long as 4 months depending on the different training scenarios needed.
 The cost for this program will include the purchase of the dog as well as all the training before placing the dog with you.
 It will also include placement training with you and the dog so you can learn how to operate the dog with all of the commands.
-This training can be done in a group setting or one on one private lessons depending on the situation.
+This training can be done in a group setting or one-on-one private lessons, depending on the situation.